API introduction

 https://api.{{region}}.frontegg.com/xxxx

-Alternatively, Self-Service routes can also be called using a user token, such as one generated via the Authenticate user with password endpoint.
+Alternatively, Self-service routes can also be called using a user token, such as one generated via the Authenticate user with password endpoint.
 In this case, you should send the request to your Frontegg subdomain or custom domain:

 https://[your-frontegg-or-custom-domain]/xxxxxx